22th September 2015 (Tuesday)…

 Enjoying the drive in rain, play of clouds, water logged secluded lonely roads, I was the sole tourist to arrive at Yusmarg that afternoon.
 There was one else around.

 Like Gulmarg and Doodhpathri, Yusmarg (Distt Badgam) lies at an altitude of around 7800 ft, above sea level, in a bowl shaped valley in the same forest range running Southwards from Gulmarg to Doodhpathri and then to Yusmarg at the foothills of Pir Panjal Range.
 Like Gulmarg and Doodhpathri, it is an alpine valley covered with snow clad mountains and the meadows of pine fir and deodar.
-The natural meadows, which are covered with snow in winter, allow the growth of wildflowers during spring and summer.

 This can only be appreciated by physically visiting them.
 While Gulmarg is fully developed, has all the infrastructure, and is crowded….Doodhpathri and Yusmarg are relatively unexplored with very little infrastructure but more beautiful and serene.

 A shepherd hut in the middle of Yusmarg meadow.